Making The Most Of Temporary Restraining Orders

-There are remedies available for domestic violence, including emergency protective orders (which are issued by law enforcement after emergency approval by a judge) which are short-term orders.
+There are remedies available for domestic violence, including emergency protective orders (which are issued by law enforcement after emergency approval by a judge) that are short-term orders.

 What Restraining Orders Can Do

-All of these types of orders can be made by the court, but the orders depend upon the facts and circumstances which have occurred in each case.
+All of these types of orders can be made by the court, but the orders depend upon the facts and circumstances that have occurred in each case.

 Permanent Restraining Orders Can Last For Varying Lengths Of Time